 Firstly, let me direct you to the incredibly powerful and moving documentary that was put together by Professor Green that investigated the suicide of his father, and investigated the wider reasons why so many men seem to be taking the similar decision to kill themselves.
-It is worth watch and I thoroughly recommend it.
+It is a powerful and moving documentary, and has proven Professor Green’s reputation for making powerful and thought provoking documentaries, and I thoroughly recommend it.

 And even when you’ve paid enough, been pulled apart or been held up

 With every single memory of the good or bad faces of luck

 don’t lose any sleep tonight

 I’m sure everything will end up alright

 One place to recommend that you visit regularly is the website for The Campaign Against Living Miserably.
 It is a website that is dedicated to raising awareness of male suicide, and campaigning to direct vulnerable men to reliable sources of immediate short term help and longer term guidance to help them to take care of their mental health.
 It has a variety of thought provoking images that can be used a banner images for Facebook if you so choose.

 Another great place as a starting point is the Movember charity, who have built upon their success in raising the issues of prostrate and testicular cancer and have extended now into mental health concerns and male suicide in particular.

 And is that does not get you to understand the scale of the problem, maybe this video will: